hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Animation began with experiments like [Winsor McCay's Gertie The Dinosaur](https://en.wikipedia.org/wiki/Gertie_the_Dinosaur), and the inventive explorations of the Fleischer brothers and Walt Disney.
 Disney developed the art and science of animation in a focused decade-long drive, culminating in the movie Snow White in 1933.

-The first fine-artists who used computers in the 1960s, people like [Frieder Nake](https://en.wikipedia.org/wiki/Frieder_Nake), were playing around with very primitive computing tools, before such a thing as "computer code" even existed.
+The first fine-artists who used computers in the 1960s, people like [Frieder Nake](https://en.wikipedia.org/wiki/Frieder_Nake), were playing around with very primitive computing tools, before computer monitors or "computer code" even existed.

 **These early explorations are largely forgotten**